turbach/challenge1/README.md

 # Welcome!
-Please install the missing dependencies with `pip install -r requirements.txt`, then ee the demo notebook for a walkthrough speed comparison and correctness check.
+Please install the missing dependencies with `pip install -r requirements.txt`, then see the demo notebook for a walkthrough speed comparison and correctness check.